SitePen/dgrid/README.md

 # Themes/Skins

-The dgrid automatically loads the necessary structural CSS to work properly.
-However, you can also use one of the the included skins/themes.
-There are claro.css, tundra.css, soria.css, and nihilo.css theme files in the css/skins directory that can be used to skin the dgrid to a particular look and feel.
+dgrid automatically loads the necessary structural CSS to work properly.
+However, to make the component far more visually attractive and interesting, it is common to also apply one of the the included skins.
+There are various CSS files under the `css/skins` directory which can be used to skin the dgrid to a particular look and feel.

 ## Grid Structure for custom CSS Styling